-Sage is a versatile herb that can be used in a variety of dishes.
+Sage is a highly versatile herb that can enhance the flavor of many savory dishes.
 It has a slightly earthy flavor that pairs well with other savory ingredients.
 Here are a few tips on how to use sage in cooking to make the most of this delicious herb.

 What does sage taste like?

 Sage is a woody herb with a pungent aroma and peppery taste, with notes of camphor and eucalyptus.

 It has a very bold flavor which can make foods bitter if you use too much.
 When cooking with sage, a little goes a long way.

 It has an oily, velvety texture, and more substance than most other herbs, making it a great addition to stuffings.